w3c/wot-testing/events/2022.12.Online/README.md

    - Interoperability constraints

 ## Contributions

+**NOTE:** When submitting CSV files, if you are editing the CSV file in a Spreadsheet Editor (e.g. Microsoft Excel, LibreOffice Calc), make sure to NOT save the file normally.
+This removes the quotes from the individual cell strings.
+Instead, go to the save as tab and look at editor settings and enable quote for texts cells so that all fields in the CSV are surrounded with quotes `"`.
+Some documentation for LibreOffice Calc is available [here](https://ask.libreoffice.org/t/keep-quotes-around-empty-cells-when-saving-a-csv/62735/9).

 If you are participating in the testfest, please do the following:

 ### Contribution to any specification